OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ColorCorrectGainOffsetMap.md

         default: 1.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">adds the specified values to the blue channel</p>
+        <p class="scene-class-attr-comment">adds the specified values to the blue channel</p>

     </p>